Gareth001/500/README.md

 ## Compiling
 Requires at least `gcc` and `make`.
 Can be compiled on Windows with MinGW + MSYS.
-1. Clone the repository with `$ git clone https://github.com/Gareth001/500.git`
+1. Download and unzip the latest release from the [releases page](https://github.com/Gareth001/500/releases)
 3. Compile in 500 directory with `$ make`

 ## Running